Advanced Vocab Words - Set 8 Flashcards

 33

-# Which vocabulary word means the following? v. to ease another's anger ## Footnote *Hint: starts with "p"*
+# Name the vocab term: v. to ease another's anger ## Footnote *Hint: starts with "p"*

 placate ## Footnote synonyms: soothe, pacify, appease, calm, assuage She tried to _placate_ her friend after their heated argument.